-- (e) In conjunction with the steps in Sections II.B.3.a.(2)(b) through II.B.3.a.(2)(d), the Permittee shall also evaluate the presence of any areas of remaining PCB concentrations in Floodplain soil for erosion potential and the likelihood of future downstream transport at concentrations that could result in the exceedance of the General Performance Standards specified in Section II.B.1.a. and b.
-Based on the erosion potential and likelihood of future downstream transport at such concentrations, the Permittee shall reevaluate, as needed, any area of proposed Floodplain soil remediation, considering the steps in Sections II.B.3.a.(2)(b) through II.B.3.a.(2)(d) above, and shall propose further action as necessary. - (f) The Permittee shall submit the revised evaluation to EPA.
+- (f) In conjunction with the steps in Sections II.B.3.a.(2)(c) through II.B.3.a.(2)(e), the Permittee shall also evaluate the presence of any areas of remaining PCB concentrations in Floodplain soil for erosion potential and the likelihood of future downstream transport at concentrations that could result in the exceedance of the General Performance Standards specified in Sections II.B.1.a. and II.B.1.b.
+Based on the erosion potential and likelihood of future downstream transport at such concentrations, the Permittee shall reevaluate, as needed, any area of proposed Floodplain soil remediation, considering the steps in Sections II.B.3.a.(2)(c) through II.B.3.a.(2)(e) above, and shall propose further action as necessary. - (g) The Permittee shall submit the revised evaluation to EPA.
 Upon approval by EPA, the Permittee shall implement the required actions. - b.
-Vernal Pools Adjacent to Reaches 5 Through 8 - (1) Performance Standards - (a) In addition to any remediation conducted in Vernal Pools in order to meet the Floodplain Performance Standards in II.B.3.a.(1) above, the Permittee shall place an amendment such as activated carbon and/or other comparable amendments in Vernal Pools that exceed a spatially-weighted average concentration of 3.3 mg/kg total PCBs (based upon risk to amphibians) to reduce the bioavailability of PCBs to a level less than or equivalent to the bioavailability of PCBs associated with 3.3 mg/kg total PCBs in sediment. - (b) If remediating a Vernal Pool using activated carbon or another comparable amendment is determined to be unsuccessful pursuant to the process outlined in Section II.B.3.b.(2) below in meeting the Performance Standard in Section II.B.3.b.(1)(a) above, Permittee shall excavate soil and backfill Vernal Pools to pre-excavation elevations to achieve a spatially-weighted average concentration of 3.3 mg/kg total PCBs in each Vernal Pool except for Vernal Pools in Core Area 1, where no excavation shall occur.
-Permittee shall minimize the impacts from excavation in Vernal Pools in Core Areas 2 and 3 (as shown in Attachment B) on a case by case basis in the manner described in footnote 11.
+Vernal Pools Adjacent to Reaches 5 Through 8 - (1) Performance Standards - In addition to any remediation conducted in Vernal Pools in order to meet the Floodplain Performance Standards in Section II.B.3.a.(1) above, the Permittee shall remediate Vernal Pools that exceed a spatially-weighted average concentration of 3.3 mg/kg total PCBs (based upon risk to amphibians). - (b) The Permittee shall evaluate the best approach to remediation of Vernal Pools by first conducting a pilot study on not more than ten (10) vernal pools ("Pilot Vernal Pools"), evaluating the following approaches: - i.
+On a select number of Pilot Vernal Pools, place an amendment such as activated carbon and/or other comparable amendments in Vernal Pools that exceed a spatially-weighted average concentration of

+3.3 mg/kg total PCBs to reduce the bioavailability of PCBs to a level less than or equivalent to the bioavailability of PCBs associated with 3.3 mg/kg total PCBs in sediment.

+- ii.
+On a select number of Pilot Vernal Pools, excavate soil and backfill Vernal Pools to pre-excavation elevations to achieve a spatially-weighted average concentration of 3.3 mg/kg total PCBs in each Vernal Pool except for Vernal Pools in Core Area 1, where no excavation shall occur.
+Permittee shall minimize the impacts from excavation in Vernal Pools in Core Areas 2 and 3 (as shown in Attachment B) on a case by case basis in the manner described in footnote 11. - iii.
+Based on EPA's evaluation of the initial pilot round of Vernal Pool remediation and restoration and taking into the consideration the Core Area habitat, EPA will determine the preferred method/approach to remediation and restoration of each subsequent Vernal Pool and the Permittee shall implement this approach. - (2) Corrective Measures

 To achieve and maintain these Performance Standards, Permittee shall place an amendment such as activated carbon and/or other comparable amendments, and/or conduct excavation and backfill, and perform all other related activities.
-Permittee shall perform the foregoing pursuant to the Performance Standards and the requirements in Section II.B.3.b.(2)(a) through (g) below, and in accordance with plans submitted and approved pursuant to Section II.H. of this Permit.
+Permittee shall perform the foregoing pursuant to the Performance Standards and the requirements in Sections II.B.3.b.(2)(a) through II.B.3.b.(2)(h) below, and in accordance with plans submitted and approved pursuant to Section II.H. of this Permit.